Aggregates/MI_HW2/TechnicalReport.md

 ## Learning and Search Algorithm Pseudocode ##

 This section will show pseudocode of the various algorithms used by the agents.
-The general structure of these algorithms can be found in various implementations and has also been derived from information in lectures.
+The general structure of these algorithms can be found in the various implementations studied and has also been derived from information in lectures.

 ### Minimax ###
 Treats the game as a two-player adversarial game rather than a one-player puzzle.
 The max player chooses the best option